-I may have records eligible for transfer, what do I do?
+I have records to transfer, what do I do?

 For information about transferring records to State Records, see Transferring Permanent Records.

-If you are still unsure about where to start, contact Collection Management Services, providing information about the type and quantity of records that you have, the disposal schedule that makes the records permanent, the date range, and the system of arrangement of the records.
-A Collection Management Services Archivist will contact you with any further enquiries and to guide you through the process.
+If you are still unsure about where to start, contact the Archive Team, providing information about the type and quantity of records that you have, the disposal schedule that makes the records permanent, the date range, and the system of arrangement of the records.
+We will contact you with any further enquiries and to guide you through the process.

-Sentencing is the process of determining the disposal action that applies to a record using an approved disposal schedule.
-Agencies must use either a General Disposal Schedule (GDS) for administrative records, or an agency-specific disposal schedule (RDS) for operational records, to determine whether records are:
+Sentencing is the process of determining the disposal action that applies to a record using either an agency specific Records Disposal Schedule (RDS) or a General Disposal Schedule (GDS) covering common and administrative records.

 Is there a minimum or maximum amount of records I can transfer at one time?

-The records I have are damaged, what should I do?
+The records I have are mouldy or damaged, what should I do?

 How do I transfer hybrid records?